 Must be at least 18 years of age.
 A high school diploma/GED is required, and 2 years of related job experience working within the field of mental health, substance abuse/addiction and/or parenting support is preferred.

 Post-offer: Must have a satisfactory tuberculosis test and drug and alcohol testing.
 Must have good driving record and insurability along with a valid driver’s license; satisfactory background check and a health statement are required for all employees at the Florence Crittenton.

 Florence Crittenton Family-Centered Aides provide therapeutic supervision to clients, monitor and maintain order in the home and assist clinical staff as needed.
 Assure adherence to state statutes and rules, accreditation standards, and federal regulations including HIPAA and 42 CFR Part 2.
 Positively represents the organization and promotes Florence Crittenton’s mission to the community.

 - Therapeutic supervision of clients and client activities, including recreational activities that support healthy family living and parenting support.

 - Models appropriate parenting interactions including promoting attachment and supporting exploration within the child’s appropriate developmental stage.
-If the client is not able to provide adequate supervision/support to their dependent child, the Rehabilitation Specialist will model appropriate parenting, and provide support to help the client be successful.
+If the client is not able to provide adequate supervision/support to their dependent child, the Aides will model appropriate parenting, and provide support to help the client be successful.
 Aides will model healthy family living and activities between the client and their child/ren.
 It is likely that when a client first enters the program, the parenting support from staff will be greater with the intention that the client will take on more of the direct parenting role as she progresses through the program.

 - Actively involved in facilitating therapeutic activities and interventions that help sustain sober, healthy living as designed by the team.